 How do you make chili thicker?

-Chili too thin?
+Is your chili too thin?
 Add more beans!
 Pinto beans, black beans, and kidney beans all release natural starches when they break down.
 You can also mash beans in a separate bowl with a potato masher to thicken as well.
+Add some jalapenos, sour cream, and diced green onion for that extra kick until it reaches your desired consistency!

 Add Xanthan Gum